Counselor, Writer, Educator, and Consultant

 Restoring Our Relationships: The Power of Forgiveness

 When we are children, we are told to apologize when we hurt someone.
 However, apologies are not the same as the process of forgiveness.
 It's no surprise our attempts to "forgive and forget" don't restore relationships.
-Dilenschneider explores the power of the process of true forgiveness, which allows us to repair and rebuild our families, communities, and countries.
+There is another path.
+Those who have suffered trauma, betrayals, and genocide show us that the process of forgiveness is powerful.
+It allows us to repair and rebuild our families, communities, and countries.
+It's no wonder Truth & Reconciliation Commissions across the world teach us that forgiveness is essential to restoring relationships.
+This presentation explores the power of the process of true forgiveness.

 The Story of a Pioneer – Anna Howard Shaw and Women's Suffrage